 Directors Forward – As a company we try to avoid using extinguishants such as FM200 or Novec (unless specifically requested by the customer) as they don’t fit in with our environmental policy.
 Also the inert gas systems are much safer as they do not contain chemicals.

-Just what is a Fire Suppression System?
+What is a Fire Suppression System?

 Suppress – To forcibly put an end to.